“Have you won the lottery?”

 Cass joined Lucien, Stirling & Gray in 1995 after working for St. Edward’s University as the Director of Major Gifts.
 She has an MBA in Business Communications from the University of St. Thomas, in St. Paul, Minnesota and a degree in journalism from the University of Nebraska.
 Cass holds the FINRA series 6, 63 and 66 as well as the Group 1 Life, Health & Disability insurance licenses.

-She is a member of the gift planning committee for St. Edward’s University .
-She is the past president of the Central Texas Planned Giving Council and the president of the board for Family Eldercare.
+She is a member of the gift planning committee for St. Edward’s University and on the endowment committee for the Catholic Diocese of Austin.
+She is the past president of the Central Texas Planning Giving Council and the past board chair for Family Eldercare.